 Just south of Branson sits a wilderness paradise in the Ozark Mountains of Missouri.
-Big Cedar Lodge caters to those looking for a natural escape and features grand lodges along with rustic log cabins with views of Table Rock Lake.
+Big Cedar Lodge caters to those who look for a natural escape in their weekend getaways and features grand lodges along with rustic log cabins with views of Table Rock Lake.
 It’s ideal for those who love the outdoors with an on-site marina, Dogwood Canyon Nature Park, kayaking in Devils Pool, paddleboats, and golf courses.

 Get away to this adventurous city to explore Montana’s “big sky” and great outdoors.
 Lakes, mountains, streams, canyons, hot springs… take your pick!
 Plus, Yellowstone National Park is just an hour and a half away.
 To put a western spin on your experience, make your home a ranch for the weekend.
 Check out these 30 photos that will make you fall in love with country life.

 Imagine a grand European chateau in the heart of Nebraska, and you’ve got Lied Lodge & Conference Center in Nebraska City.
 On 260 wooded acres, the lodge has two-story, floor-to-ceiling windows, detailed stonework, a spa, and an Olympic-sized indoor pool.
 Make your way to the adjacent Arbor Day Farm with greenhouse, apple orchard, and 50-foot-tall tree house for even more fun.

 Nevada: Lake Tahoe